Whsmith1234/Whsmith1234/README.md

 Currently working on making NFTs cheaper and better for the environment by building them on top of Adamant.im's proof of stake blockchain network.<br>
 Learning more about cryptography and statistics as I go.<br>
 Thanks for being interested enough to come this far.<br>
-Have a blockchain api to add don't hesitate to email Have a great day!
+Have a blockchain api to add don't hesitate to email <br>
+Have a great day!